JorgePe/CongaDrum/README.md

 USB MIDI should work out of the box with most modern USB MIDI controllers that stablish a MIDI device at port 20 (but I've only tested an Android USB MIDI, 2 USB MIDI keybords and a USB MIDI adapter).

+The code is written in micropython for MINDSTORMS EV3.
+It uses the great 'pybricks' library to glue all the different LEGO actuators and sensors and makes some system calls to the operating system (ev3dev, a great version of Debian Linux for the MINDSTORMS EV3) to interact with the Linux ALSA subsystem for the MIDI operations.